-The hypothesis, as well as the related inferences, now must be empirically verified once again.
-Thus, in verifying a hypothesis in physics, experimental work plays a particularly important role.
+The hypothesis as well as the related inferences now must be empirically verified once again.
+Thus, it is clear that in verifying a hypothesis in physics, experimental work plays a particularly important role.
 Only after the conclusions of the various researchers have reconfirmed the hypothesis of concern can the original hypothesis, which is the basis of the other inferences, be accepted as a generally avowed theory or natural law.
-This method, i.e., from the example(s) to the general law, and again from the hypothesis (general) to further characteristics, expresses the typical forms of the inductive or deductive methodological principle.
+This method, namely, from the example(s) to the general law and again from the hypothesis (general) to further particular characteristics, expresses the typical forms of the inductive or deductive methodological principle.

-In physics, it is found that such a method of "hypothesis verification" can be fruitfully applied to disclose causal relations between realities, and to unveil natural laws.
-Where at all possible, the activities also are directed to the quantitative relations
+In physics it is found that such a method of "hypothesis verification" can be fruitfully applied to disclose causal relations between particular realities and to unveil natural laws.
+Where at all possible the activities also are directed to the quantitative relations